-* Documentary videos.
+* Documentary films.
 We cannot accept fiction work, celluloid films, or scripts.

 * We ONLY show films about people, places, history, or current events in Greater Washington DC (Washington DC; Maryland; and the Virginia counties of Arlington, Fairfax, Prince William, and Loudoun, or the Virginia cities of Alexandria, Fairfax, and Falls Church).
 If your film is about some other place, that's nice, but we are not the festival for you.

-* In 2019, we are accepting short documentaries, feature documentaries (up to 90 minutes maximum), and documentary works-in-progress (the latter for a feedback screening).
+* In 2020, we are accepting short documentaries and feature documentaries (up to 90 minutes maximum).

 * We prefer films created within the past two years, but will also consider older works.